MSnow-21/Professional_README_Generator/README.md

 Contributing Guidelines:

-* Please follow the installation and testing guidlines prior to running the index.js file
+*

 Testing Instructions:

-Run : npm test to confirm if application is running properly.
+Run : 1 to confirm if application is running properly.

 Questions: